Chloe Mumford - 4 min read

 As tech is evolving, its importance is becoming more pronounced.
 There is a need for MSPs to do the same and become technology-led.
 Now here’s the conflict:

 Why would traditional MSPs want to do this?
 Traditional MSPs make their money by being highly visible.

 Through increased digital technology that leads to more automation and less visibility, they experience an ‘innovation dept,’ i.e. the emerging business model results in less income in their programs, resulting in the natural instinct to look the other way.

-Kodak did this with digital cameras, and the office equipment industry is doing the same thing today, by trying the ignore the advantages of clean inkjet technology compared to dirty laser technologies.
+Kodak did this with digital cameras, and the office equipment industry is doing the same thing today, by trying to ignore the advantages of clean inkjet technology compared to dirty laser technologies.

 Perhaps, the best example is evidenced by the taxi firms that watched as UBER swooped in and overtook their market.
 What’s pretty clear is the behaviours that result from the innovation dept create high-risk strategies for traditional players, but history tells us they never learn.